ssbsukirat/medicine/Neurology/Alzheimer’s.md

 	- knowledge acquired prior to the illness remains relatively intact
 	- Confabulation is common
 	- Mammillary body atrophy may be visible on MRI
+## B12 deficiency
+- pernicious anemia, causes a megaloblastic anemia and may also damage the nervous system
+- spinal cord syndrome (myelopathy) affecting the posterior columns (loss of vibration and position sense) and corticospinal tracts (hyperactive tendon reflexes with Babinski signs)
+- damages peripheral nerves (neuropathy), resulting in sensory loss with depressed tendon reflexes.
+-